psjpark/SmartHunter/README.md

+# SmartHunter by psjpark

+Complete UI overhaul to give the application more modern look.
+Switch/toggle dependencies have been added to improve UX.

 # SmartHunter - Monster Hunter: World Overlay

 A complete overlay for Monster Hunter: World on PC with Iceborne support.
 Originally distributed on [Nexus Mods](https://www.nexusmods.com/monsterhunterworld/mods/793).
 Features include: